 With Bazaarvoice you have total control in collecting, displaying, and distributing user-generated content globally.
 The tool includes ratings, reviews, Q&As, and visual and social content.
 They cover industries from apparel and accessories to food, beverage, health, and beauty.

 TINT is an advanced but easy-to-use platform for both user-generated content and authentic influencer marketing.
-It offers solutions for websites, events, social ads, user-generated content insights, digital signage, email, etc. The industries it covers include hospitality, education, agencies, and also internal communication.
+It offers solutions for websites, events, social ads, user-generated content insights, digital signage, email, etc. The industries it covers include hospitality, education, agencies, and internal communication.

-Examples of UGC video
+UGC video examples

 2. Five Guys